Tzvet05/INDULC/README.md

 ### Example

-This is an example of a valid block of INDUL code :
+Here is an example of a valid block of INDUL code :
 ```
 %define START	10			; starting value
 %define STEP	2			; step value

-	ILD	r1,	START		; initialize r1 with START
+	ILOD	r1,	START		; initialize r1 with START
-	ILD	r2,	STEP		; initialize r2 with STEP
+	ILOD	r2,	STEP		; initialize r2 with STEP
 loop:	SUB	r1,	r2,	r1	; definition of label "loop", r1 = r1 - r2
 	BRH	nz,	loop		; jump to label "loop" if the result of the substraction is not 0
 	HLT				; stop program execution